C2DH/ranketwo/_assignments/exploring-historical-newspapers/01-example.md

 requirements: Fast WIFI connection, computer or laptop, application on laptop or computer to view video, learning outcomes:
   - Understand the process of digitisation and optical character recognition
-documents:
 order: 1
-outcomes:
- - Understand the process of digitisation and optical character recognition
 ---

 Digitisation facilitates access to historical newspapers, but at the same time it introduces hurdles: searching for articles on a given topic can be hindered by mistakes that have been made when applying, for example, optical character recognition (OCR).